Arun-g03/Gym-App/README.md

 # Gym-App

-## This is the Start of the Gym App for the Agile Software Development Project
+## This is a Gym App implementation for the Agile Software Development Project